sysadminmatmoz/website_sale/website_sale_birthday_promotion/README.rst

 This module is an add-on to ``website_sale``.

-It creates and sends an email to user who have their birthday today.
+It creates and sends a promotion reminder email to user on their birthday.

 Installation notes